Manolito Gafotas

-Manolito Gafotas is a 1994 children's novel written by the Spanish writer Elvira Lindo and illustrated by Emilio Urberuaga.
-It is the first of a series of novels about the adventures of a working class kid in Carabanchel that inspired two movies in 1999 and 2004 and a TV series.

-The novel has been translated into English as Manolito Four-Eyes.
-The Kirkus review comments on its chatty, first person narrative and understated humor and describes it as "a classic in its native Spain."
+Manolito Gafotas, translated into English as Manolito Four-Eyes, is a 1994 children's novel by the Spanish writer Elvira Lindo, illustrated by Emilio Urberuaga.
+The first of a series of novels about the adventures of a working class kid in Carabanchel, Madrid, the Kirkus review comments on its chatty, first-person narrative and understated humor and describes it as "a classic in its native Spain."

-In January 2020, the author and the publisher announced that Hollywood film and TV studio EXILE Content headed by former Univision and Televisa chief content officer Isaac Lee will create a TV Series based on the book.
+The book series inspired two movies (in 1999 and 2004) and a TV series (also in 2004).
+In January 2020, the author and the publisher announced that Hollywood film and TV studio Exile Content, headed by former Univision and Televisa chief content officer Isaac Lee, would create a second TV series based on the book.

+Recognition

+Since 2006, there has been a park named after him.
+On 9 April of that year, with the attendance of Elvira Lindo, the Parque Lineal del PAU de Carabanchel was renamed Parque Manolito Gafotas.

+Since 2022, Manolito Gafotas has also been commemorated by a route through places associated with his life, the Wikiloc route Paseo Manolito Gafotas, desde Aluche a los Carabancheles.